mesoScopic-Computational-AuditioN-lab/HGF/README.md

 ---

-A python implimentation of the HGF model created by Christoph Mathys <chmathys@ethz.ch>, current Python implimentation was fully recoded for Python by Jorie van Haren <jjg.vanharen@maastrichtuniversity.nl>.
+A python implimentation of the HGF model created by Christoph Mathys, current Python implimentation was fully recoded for Python by Jorie van Haren <jjg.vanharen@maastrichtuniversity.nl>.
 Demo notebooks are made to give intuition of how to use the package.